fedy-benhassouna/MUST-University-Internship/README.md

 ## Acknowledgements

 This project was completed as part of an internship with MUST University.
 Special thanks to:
-- [Supervisor Name] for guidance and expertise in remote sensing and forest ecology.
+- Our supervisor Soura Boulaares  for guidance and expertise in remote sensing and forest ecology.
+- My teamate Maram Makni for her responsability and help .
 - The DeepForest development team for their robust and adaptable framework.
-- [Any other relevant acknowledgements]

 ## How to Use This Repository